 Conservation Agriculture for Sustainable Farming

-Conservation agriculture (CA) encompasses three fundamental principles: minimal soil disturbance through reduced tillage, maintaining biomass residues on the soil surface, and crop rotation with nitrogen-fixing legumes or cover crops.
+Conservation agriculture (CA) combines three fundamental principles: minimal soil disturbance through reduced tillage, maintaining biomass residues on the soil surface, and crop rotation with nitrogen-fixing legumes or cover crops.
 This approach has demonstrated its efficacy in dryland wheat farming systems, offering multiple advantages.
 CA enhances soil quality, improves water use efficiency, stabilizes yields, reduces input costs, and minimizes energy and time demands.
 Furthermore, it enriches soil biodiversity, mitigates emissions, and sequesters carbon, benefiting both farmers and the environment.

 This technology is TAAT1 validated.